shanmithk/Python-Games/lessons/03_Vectors/02_Using_Vectors.md

    direction of the thrust vector, and the up and down arrow keys to change the length of the thrust vector.
 Review the code in `03_vectors.py` for hints.

+So, for this progam , the player can move the green line around, just like in the `03_vectors.py` program, but when the player hits the space bar, the player will move in the direction of the green line, with a velocity proportional to the length of the green line.
+The player should continue moving untill stopped by drag and gravity.

 ### Things to try